+(Highlighted encoding times in above tables are not accurate as anchor and test methods have been executed on different clusters)

 Conclusion

-The method in this proposal enhances the functionality of affine and fix PROF for the cases that there is large rotation or flipping in video contents.
+The method in this proposal enhances the functionality of affine motion compensation and fix PROF for the cases that there is large rotation or flipping in video contents.
 It almost does not change the RD performance of the codec under CTC, and it is expected to provide RD performance gain in special cases like coding of point cloud content or 360-degree content in 3x2 layout of cubemap projection.
+The observed bdrate for YUV generated by PCC is -2.81% and -3.12% for RA and LDB, respectively.
+Hence, it is requested to adopt this method into current VVC draft.